 Effective July 1, 2014, the Vermont Legislature passed the Shoreland Protection Act (Chapter 49A of Title 10, §1441 et seq.), which regulates shoreland development within 250 feet of a lake’s mean water level for all lakes greater than 10 acres in size.
 The intent of the Act is to prevent degradation of water quality in lakes, preserve habitat and natural stability of shorelines, and maintain the economic benefits of lakes and their shorelands.
 The Act seeks to balance good shoreland management and shoreland development.

 Any new development, redevelopment, or clearing within 250 feet from mean water level may require a permit or registration.
 A helpful summary of the Shoreland Protection Act describes the types of activities that are jurisdictional to the Shoreland Protection Act and the standards of the Act.
-If a shoreland owner proposes a jurisdictional activity and the standards of the Act cannot be met, the shoreland owner will be required to implement best management practices.
+If a shoreland owner proposes a jurisdictional activity, such as tree removal or an expansion of an existing structure, and the standards of the Act cannot be met, the shoreland owner will be required to implement best management practices.